olusola/mintago-test/README.md

     - Run App: npm run dev
     - Run test: npm run test

-**Libraries**
+## Libraries

-Framework: Next.js with TypeScript
+- Framework: Next.js with TypeScript
-Testing: Vitest
+- Testing: Vitest
-Component Library: Shadcn (Radix base and Tailwind components)
+- Component Library: Shadcn (Radix base and Tailwind components)
-Charts: Recharts
+- Charts: Recharts
-Forms and Validation: React Hook Form
+- Forms and Validation: React Hook Form

-**Notes**
+## Notes

-approximately 8 hours to this project over the course of 3 days, my inital approach was to understand the base requirements and and identify any potential issues.
+I spent approximately 7 hours to this project over the course of 3 days, my inital approach was to understand the base requirements and and identify any potential issues.

 Initially, I implemented the interest calculation for both projected and desired pensions.
 However, I realized that my calculations were incorrect as I focused on 'simple interest' instead of 'compound interest'.